 4. Dine in the desert:

 What could be more romantic than social distanced dining in a private cabana in the middle of a Royal desert retreat?
-Platinum heritage offer the unique opportunity to enjoy a remote dining experience in the desert, outdoors under the stars with their Platinum Desert Safari.
-The experience also includes a wildlife drive in Range Rovers through the Dubai Desert Conservation Reserve, sunset falcon show, six-course fine dining and an impressive fire show called Flaming Sands of Arabia.
+Platinum Heritage offers the unique opportunity to enjoy a remote dining experience in the desert, outdoors under the stars with their Platinum Desert Safari.
+The experience also includes a wildlife drive in Range Rovers through the Dubai Desert Conservation Reserve, sunset falcon show, six-course fine dining, and an impressive fire show called Flaming Sands of Arabia.